 Usually, the initialization process of resources takes a long time.
-In order to speed things up, each resource has a PARALLEL_INITIALIZATION flag.
+In order to speed things up, each resource has a PARALLEL\INITIALIZATION flag.

-This flag defaults to False, but when it is set to True each sub-resource would be initialized in its own thread, before joining back to the containing resource for the parent custom initialization code.
+This flag defaults to False, but when it is set to True each sub-resource would be validated and initialized in its own thread, before joining back to the containing resource for the parent's custom validate-initialization code.